 - Monitor employee compliance with the use of PPE

-Employers who fail to provide their employees with the proper PPE or who do not ensure that it is used properly can be cited by OSHA and fined.
+Employers who fail to provide their employees with the proper PPE or do not ensure it is used properly can be cited by OSHA and fined.

 Employee’s Responsibilities For PPE

-As an employee, it is your responsibility to wear the PPE provided by your employer and to use it correctly.
+As an employee, you are responsible for wearing the PPE your employer provided and using it correctly.
 You should also let your employer know if you have any concerns about the PPE you are using.

 In general, employees should be:

 Training on PPE is essential for all employees.
-PPE not only protects the wearer from potential risks, but also helps to prevent the spread of infection.
-In order to ensure that employees are properly trained on how to use PPE, employers should provide regular training sessions.
-These sessions should cover topics such as proper donning and doffing procedures, how to properly care for PPE, and what to do in the event of a PPE malfunction.
+PPE not only protects the wearer from potential risks but also helps to prevent the spread of infection.
+Employers should provide regular training sessions to ensure that employees are properly trained on how to use PPE.
+These sessions should cover proper donning and doffing procedures, properly caring for PPE, and what to do in case of a PPE malfunction.
 By providing regular training on PPE, employers can help to ensure that their employees are better prepared to protect themselves and others from potential risks.

-There are three main things employees should do when it comes to PPE: care for it, clean it, and maintain it.
+Employees should do three main things regarding PPE: care for it, clean it, and maintain it.
 Let’s take a closer look at each of these.

-When caring for PPE, employees should make sure to store it in a clean, dry place.
+When caring for PPE, employees should store it in a clean, dry place.
 They should also check it regularly for any damage or wear and tear.
-If any damage is found, the PPE should be repaired or replaced immediately.
+The PPE should be repaired or replaced immediately if any damage is found.

 Maintaining PPE is the final step in ensuring it stays in good condition.
 Employees should regularly inspect their PPE for any damage or wear and tear.
-If any damage is found, the PPE should be repaired or replaced immediately.
-Employees should also clean their PPE after each use, and more often if it becomes dirty.
+The PPE should be repaired or replaced immediately if any damage is found.
+Employees should also clean their PPE after each use and more often if it becomes dirty.

-By following these simple steps, employees can ensure their PPE is always in good condition.
-By taking care of their PPE, they can also help protect themselves from potential injuries.
+Employees can ensure their PPE is always in good condition by following these simple steps.
+They can also help protect themselves from potential injuries by taking care of their PPE.

-If you need to repair or replace any of your personal protective equipment (PPE), you should inform your supervisor as soon as possible.
+If you need to repair or replace your personal protective equipment (PPE), inform your supervisor as soon as possible.
 Your supervisor will then arrange for the repairs or replacement to be carried out.
-This is important so that you can continue to work safely and protect yourself from potential hazards.
+This is important to continue to work safely and protect yourself from potential hazards.

-If you have any questions about your PPE or its proper use, you should ask your supervisor for clarification.
+Ask your supervisor for clarification if you have any questions about your PPE or its proper use.
 It is important that you understand how to properly use and care for your PPE so that it can effectively protect you from potential hazards.

-Both employers and employees have a role to play in ensuring that PPE is used correctly in the workplace.
-By understanding your responsibilities, you can help create a safe and healthy work environment for everyone.
+Both employers and employees have a role in ensuring that PPE is used correctly in the workplace.
+Understanding your responsibilities can help create a safe and healthy work environment for everyone.